 Ranked 33rd in the nation by U.S. News and World Report in 2022, the UC Davis Department of Materials Science and Engineering offers a unique graduate experience—state-of-the-art research facilities combined with one-on-one faculty mentoring.
 At UC Davis, we value the student experience and the diversity that each student brings to our program.
 We are committed to recruiting graduate students with a variety of personal experiences, values, and worldviews that arise from differences of culture and circumstance.

 As a testament to our commitment, we are ranked 33rd in the nation by U.S. News and World Report in 2022, our College of Engineering is ranked No. 1 in the percentage of women faculty among the top 50 engineering programs ranked by U.S. News and World Report (ASEE Engineering by the Numbers, 2017).
 We are also the No. 3 ranked U.S. college in doing the most for low-income students (The New York Times College Access Index).

 With three distinct degree offerings, we have something for everyone, whether you are currently in the workforce or an undergraduate senior exploring your options.
 We hope you will join us here.

 Our Master of Engineering degree is designed to be completed in one year and is based primarily on graduate-level coursework, rather than research.
 With flexibility in your elective courses, this degree can be molded to fit your interests and goals, whether they include training in additional engineering, computer science or management courses.
 As a coursework-based degree, you do not need to write a thesis.
 We just require a shorter capstone report, graded on a pass/no pass basis.
-In the future, we hope to transform the M.Eng. degree to be more focused on real-life applications with the open for capstone project or internship in dndustry.
+The M.Eng. degree is focused on real-life applications with the open for capstone project or internship in dndustry.
 This degree can be completed by those currently in the workforce or those just graduating—it’s our most flexible degree.